jupyter/jupyter.github.io/privacy.md

 Project Jupyter runs a few free services related to Jupyter.
 These include, but are not limited to, nbviewer, Binder, and JupyterLite.

-Those services are not designed to stored any user data on Jupyter ownd infrastructure.
-Though being publicly accessible we caution user to not use those services to process sensitive informations.
+These services do not store any user data on Jupyter-owned systems.
+Because these services are publicly accessible, we caution users not to use those services to process sensitive information.

 ## Do Project Jupyter community services collect information?